 Additional Ways to Locate Information

-The main website at www.census.gov is an interesting place to start, particularly to locate facts at the state level.
-More detailed census data can be compiled through the American FactFinder link at factfinder.census.gov.
+2000 Census Data: The main website is an interesting place to start, particularly to locate facts at the state level.

-The Bureau of Labor Statistics provides monthly reports on the labor force, employment, and unemployment using the Current Population Survey.
-This can be reached at www.bls.gov/cps.
+Bureau of Labor Statistics: The Bureau of Labor Statistics provides monthly reports on the labor force, employment, and unemployment using the Current Population Survey.

 We prepare a packet for each visitor to take away with them that includes:

-For each elected official who visits, a class is assigned to that person.
-They do research on that person’s biography and prepare questions to ask.
+For each elected official who visits, we assign a class to them.
+The students in that class do research on that person’s biography and prepare questions to ask.
 Based on the official’s work and background, students also choose specific stories to tell that person about their experiences.
 Understanding the elected official’s role is important because you want to make sure the students prepare questions that can be answered by that official.
 The mayor might not be able to answer specific questions about garbage pickup, for example.

 We always have one student give a three-minute speech at the event that includes things like why she or he came to Dorcas Place, what she or he hopes to achieve, and what her or his hopes for the future are.
 Our college transition coordinator identifies a student who would be a good speaker.
 That student is asked to participate and to write a speech.
 We provide a lot of support in the process.
 The student practices the speech in front of the class.
 I also hear the speech.
 This is an important part of our educational program because it gives students the opportunity to be public speakers.
 Our experience has been that students come out of it so empowered because they’ve made a great presentation.